The Forgotten Flapper (Release date August 1st, 2015)

 - eBay Australia

-Hard copies of The Forgotten Flapper are also available through various independent bookstores in the United States and Canada.
+Hard copies of The Forgotten Flapper are also available through various independent bookstores worldwide.
 Check with yours to see if they carry it.
 It can usually be ordered as well.

 Eventually, I’ll have the book translated into multiple languages, but right now, it has been released in German.
 Next up is Canadian French!